By Tim Spencer-Lane (article updated 2 June 2022)

 Information sharing and standards

-There are various data provisions in the bill which are intended to enable increased sharing and more effective use of data across the health and adult social care system.
+There are various data provisions in the act which are intended to enable increased sharing and more effective use of data across the health and adult social care system.
 These include:

 - The introduction of mandatory information standards which health and social care commissioners and providers will be required to comply with.
 This will aim to ensure a standardised approach to the collection, storage and processing of data.